somang1418/web-scarping-ds-jobs/data.md

 Format of the data
 ------
 Out of all variables from the movies dataset, we used description and genre columns.
 We built a multi-label classification model that detects different genres of movies, which predicts a probability of each genre for each movie.
 We used movie descriptions as our input feature and genres as the class label outputs (20 genres).
-5 of genres were dropped because each of their contribution is less than 1% of the class label.
+Five of genres were dropped because each of their contribution is less than 1% of the class label.
 Our dataset has 20 class label outputs for each movie (each class will have 0 or 1 - e.g. present or not present) and 1 column for movie description.

 Train/Dev/Test split
 ------
-After preprocessing the data, we split the movies into Train/Dev/Test (80%/10%/10%).
+After preprocessing the data, we split the dataset into Train/Dev/Test (80%/10%/10%).
 Data| Shape|
 | ------ |:---:|
 Train | 66455 rows, 21 columns |